 Jinsook Kim, Ph.D.

 Jinsook Kim earned her Ph.D. in Media Studies from the Department of Radio-Television-Film at the University of Texas at Austin in 2019.
-Her research program takes a transnational approach to digital media platforms, online hate culture, and social and political activism in the context of contemporary South Korea.
+Her research program takes a transnational approach to digital media platforms, online hate culture, and social and political activism.
 She is currently working on her first book project, tentatively titled Sticky Activism: Online Misogyny and Feminist Anti-Hate Activism in South Korea.
 The book project is based on her doctoral dissertation, which received a Dissertation Award Honorable Mention from the Society for Cinema and Media Studies in 2021 and was supported by a WW (formerly Woodrow Wilson) Dissertation Fellowship in Women’s Studies, a Dissertation Proposal Development Fellowship from the Social Science Research Council, and a Dissertation Award from the Korean American Communication Association.
-Her work on topics in global digital media culture ranging from feminist activism to sports and nationalism has appeared in the peer-reviewed journals Feminist Media Studies, Communication, Culture & Critique, and Communication and Sport.
-She also has articles forthcoming in Journal of Cinema and Media Studies and Signs: Journal of Women in Culture and Society and Korea Journal.
+Her work on topics in global digital media culture ranging from feminist activism to sports and nationalism has appeared in peer-reviewed journals including JCMS: Journal of Cinema and Media Studies, Feminist Media Studies, and Communication, Culture & Critique.
+She also has articles forthcoming in Signs: Journal of Women in Culture and Society and Korea Journal.